Jaykumaran/Deep-Learning-Sanity-Experiments-/Memento-Notes.md

 - The final linear layer will project the output in seq, vocab_size then apply softmax

-- In Cross Attention, the KV comes from Encoder(<SOS> . .  . <EOS>, Q comes from decoder (starts with <SOS>) and is fixed, so we can KV cache to speed up.
+- In Cross Attention, the KV comes from Encoder("""< SOS> . .  . < EOS>""", Q comes from decoder (starts with < SOS>) and is fixed, so we can KV cache to speed up.

 ## Vision Transformers